Uber vet raises $5.2M for blue-collar logistics marketplace – TechCrunch

 It matches employers with workers, and also helps them with tasks such as time, taxes, attendance, productivity and work-order management.

-To help it grow and further expand its reach, Shift One just raised a $5.2 million seed round led by City Light Capital, with participation from K50 Ventures, Ventura Investments and Human Ventures, as well as Tinder co-founder Justin Mateen’s JAM fund and angel Felipe Villamarin.
+To help it grow and further expand its reach, Shift One just raised a $5.2 million seed round led by City Light Capital and Tinder co-founder Justin Mateen’s JAM fund, with participation from K50 Ventures, Ventura Investments and Human Ventures, as well as angel Felipe Villamarin.

 On the operations side, all of Shift One’s original team either worked for Uber or Lyft, according to founder and CEO Radisson.
 The early technical team were all previously Uber employees.